gimbalmonkey/pointcloudviz/README.md

 **Clip**

 Users may have an area of interest, such as a polygon shapefile, for clipping a .las dataset.
-After merging, use a clipping command or tool in the suggested software or ArcGIS to clip a .las file to a polygon of interest.
+After merging, use a clip command or tool in the suggested software or ArcGIS to clip a .las file to a polygon of interest.

 **Normalize**

 Some applications require "absolute" z-values devoid of elevation influence.
 For instance, to achieve absolute tree height, we subtract the ground elevation from the surface height (Digital Surface Model - Digital Elevation Model).
 This produces tree height from the ground to the canopy maxima and does not include elevation from sea level.
 The visualization result is a "flat" point cloud lacking terrain features.

-*Pre-Normalization*
+Pre-Normalizing a forest stand
 ![](img/prenormalization.JPG)

-*Post-Normalization*
+Post-Normalizing a forest stand
 ![](img/postnormalization.JPG)

 ## Processing Structure from Motion Data

+Users can process SfM data with a variety of software.
+The process is generally the same on all platforms.
+The user manually identifies shared georeferenced photo points across the acquired dataset.
+The software then generates sparse and dense point clouds based on image positions, with options to create triangulated meshes from the point clouds.

 **Agisoft Metashape**